 Since you’re still working a day job, starting a full-service freelance business may not be feasible.
 Instead, create one core offering and package it into a replicable product.

-It might not feel like it, but when it comes to setting your freelance rates, you’re in an advantageous position early on.
-You don’t need to charge rock-bottom rates just to start earning.
-Your day job gives you the security you need to find clients who aren’t bottom feeders.
+When it comes to setting your freelance rates, you’re in an advantageous position early on.
+You don’t need to charge rock-bottom rates just to start earning because your day job gives you the security necessary to find clients who aren’t bottom feeders.

 That said, pricing is subjective.
 A high rate for you could be a low rate for another freelancer.
 In fact, this is one area of freelancing that tortures a lot of newcomers.
 Here are some basic tips to make sure you’re on the right track: